saki-osive/4033-DevOpsAndBlockchainAdministration/lab-3/README.md

 ![Image 40](images/40.png "Image 40")

-Git Clone and Build Node Modules
+Use the example node.yaml and clone the Lab 1 repo to both the nodes.
+Build the node modules
 ----------------------------------

 ![Image 41](images/41.png "Image 41")